NouranAbdelaziz/Basics_to_ASICs_tutorial/README.md

 }
 ```
 For more OpenLane configuration variables, you can check [this](https://openlane.readthedocs.io/en/latest/reference/configuration.html)
 The last thing you need to do is to actually run the flow for mul32 design.
-You can optionally pass a tag name as well
+You can optionally pass a tag name as well using ``-tag`` to give a name for your run folder instead of automatically naming it with the date and time of the run which could be confusing.
 ```
 ./flow.tcl -design mul32 -tag run_1
 ```